-The discussant should provide the other class members a one-page, reflective summary of the salient ideas and make clear where he or she stands on that theory and why.
-Each group will prepare a digital presentation that highlights the major points and concepts of the theorist.
-The discussant should consider a variety of ways to share the information and salient points to class members, including technology (e.g., a narrated Prezi, Powerpoint or Google docs slide show (using a Screencast tool), a photo story, an online poster (e.g. using Glogster), Youtube video, podcast, or an interactive website).
+Each group will prepare a digital presentation that highlights the major points and concepts of the theory.
+The group should consider engaging ways share the information and salient points to class members while utilizing technology (some technology ideas include: Emaze, Prezi with embedded media, photo story, an online poster (e.g., using Glogster), video, podcast, or a website).
+The group should provide the other class members a one-page summary of the theory's salient ideas and offer a critical analysis of the theory.
 Course Outcomes D & E